Reasons Why Exterior Wood Cracks

 • South West: 5-7%

-The best means of measuring wood moisture content is with an electromagnetic scanner, which can read moisture content from the core of the lumber.
+The best means of measuring wood moisture content is an electromagnetic scanner, which can read it from the core of the lumber.

 Wood Shrink Percentages

-Even though Douglas Fur is a soft wood, it’s used in construction for good reason.
-Douglas fur only shrinks at 4% of the total size of the board, while oak and other white hardwoods will shrink over 7% of its full size.
+Even though Douglas Fir is a softwood, it’s used in construction for good reason.
+Douglas Fir only shrinks at 4% of the total size of the board, while oak and other white hardwoods will shrink over 7% of their full size.

-Redwood and other dark, more dense hardwoods shrink significantly less but are not sustainable building materials due to price and availability.
+Redwood and other dark, denser hardwoods shrink significantly less but are not sustainable building materials due to price and availability.

 Wood Cracking Sounds

 If you have ever been in a building with an open-cell wooden roof, you likely are familiar with the sound of cracking wood.
-Wood expansion and contraction can often be heard, but wood drying also carries a sound.
+Wood expansion and contraction are often heard, but wood drying also makes a sound.

 Drying houses, wood stoves, and kilns are all examples of the sounds that wood can make.